Keats/tera/docs/content/docs/_index.md

 ### Macros

 Think of macros as functions or components that you can call and return some text.
-Macros currently need to be defined in a separate file and imported to be useable.

 They are defined as follows: